lstrjessh/UV-Vis-NIR-Spectral-Analysis-Platform/README.md

 # Spectral Analysis Platform

 A cross-platform application for spectroscopic data analysis and machine learning model calibration.
-Primariy developed as a complimentary tool for my proprietary camera-based single-beam transmission grating spectrophotometer.
+Primarily developed as a complimentary tool for my proprietary camera-based single-beam transmission grating spectrophotometer.

 ## Features